koengr/QCforBusiness/_essentials/background.md

 - **Quantum simulators** are devices similar to quantum computers, except that they specialise in solving a limited set of problems.
-  Typically, they are built to reproduce the behaviour of atoms and electrons in a molecule or a piece of material, allowing us to measure properties like energies and reaction rates.
+  Typically, they are built to reproduce the behaviour of atoms and electrons in a specific molecule or a piece of material, allowing us to measure properties like energies and reaction rates.

 Each of these categories accomplishes a different goal or functionality.
 For now, we’ll remain agnostic about how they are built – it will be a task for hardware engineers to figure out how our desired functionality is best implemented.
-However, since all of these have to deal with quantum-mechanical processes under the hood, it is not uncommon that they use similar building blocks.

-In this book, we mainly focus on **computers **and **networks**, because these seem to have the biggest impact on typical (business) users.
+Since all of these have to deal with quantum-mechanical processes under the hood, it is not uncommon that they use similar building blocks.
+In this book, we mainly focus on **computers **and **networks** because these seem to have the biggest impact on typical (business) users.

 ## The importance of high-performance computing